 I am non-pathological in my approach and I do not diagnose or analyse you.
 You are a unique human being with a unique story.
 We might not always understand, or even like, why we think, feel and behave in certain ways but once we look beneath the surface we usually find good reasons why we are who we are.
 Once we become more aware, we start being able to choose who we want to be and how we want to live our lives.
 Our focus is on the present, our here-and-now experience, which at times leads us to the past.

 In my practice, I am gender sexuality and relationship diversity affirmative.
-This means I'm mindful of my use of language, avoid making assumptions and do not attach judgement to you or the life you choose to lead - I regard all identities and consensual lifestyles as part of human diversity.
-I have a broad understanding of the impact culture and society have on us all, particularly on those from marginalised communities.
+This means I'm mindful of my use of language, I avoid making assumptions and I don't patholosise who you are as a person.
+I regard all identities and consensual lifestyles as part of human diversity.
+I have a broad understanding of the impact culture and society have on us all, particularly on those of us from marginalised communities.
 My aim is to provide you with a space in which you feel safe, seen, heard and understood.

 Qualifications and Experience

 I trained at Wealden College for Counselling and Psychotherapy, in Crowborough.
-Wealden College strongly encourage their students to go through a similar process which you might engage with as a client in therapy.
+My training was very experiential which helped me develop a deep level of self-awareness.
 This is an essential part of becoming a therapist as you can be assured that I have done 'the work' myself.
-I have developed a good sense of self-awareness which enables me to be an intuitive, robust and effective counsellor.
+My on-going personal and professional development enables me to be an intuitive, robust and effective counsellor.

 HIV Awareness Training, Terrence Trust, Sussex Beacon, Brighton